-The permanent journal for each session has an index of bills by author.
-Also, you can click on the Web page for your Senator or Representative to find the recent bills he or she has authored.
+The journal for each session has an index of bills by author.
+This is compiled at the end of the biennium so if you're looking for more timely information, you can search for House bills or search for Senate bills by author.
+Also, you can click on the Legislators Past and Present page for your Senator or Representative to find the recent bills they have authored.

 There are no official compilations of voting records.
 To find all votes by a particular Senator or Representative, you must look up the final vote on each individual bill.

 The votes that Senators and Representatives cast are a matter of public record and are recorded in the official journals of each body.
-You can find the votes on the Legislature's website for the years 1995 to present: House Journal and Senate Journal.
+You can find the votes on the Legislature's website for the years 1994 to present in the House Journal and 1995 to present in the Senate Journal.

-House votes cast since 2001 on all bills are available online.
+Since 2001, the House has recorded all House floor votes cast in a database.
 From the bill status page for any House bill, click on Recorded Roll Call Floor Votes to get voting details.
 You can find the bill status pages by searching the Bill Search and Status system.
 Or go to the Recorded Roll Call Floor Votes page to find a vote by date or by bill number.

 Some Senators and Representatives have their staff keep track of votes.
 In addition, interest groups following certain legislation compile such information.
 Be aware, however, that these compilations can be partisan in nature.
 A selection of Legislator Voting Records and Ratings can be found in a guide from the Legislative Reference Library.

 A bill must receive a majority of the votes in both houses—68 in the House and 34 in the Senate.
 Capital Investment bills require a three-fifths majority vote—81 representatives and 41 senators.

 There is a set of buttons on the desk of every representative and senator—a green one for a "yes" vote and a red one for a "no" vote.
 Roll-call votes are recorded electronically and are visible on a board on each side of the Senate Chamber and the House Chamber.